How Online Learning Works

 All of the course content, materials and assignments will be available within your course site.
 Depending on the course, you may need to complete a final assessment in a proctored environment on campus, off-campus or virtually.

-How do I get my required course material?
+How do I get my required course material or textbook?

 Will there be exams?

 Our online courses use a variety of evaluation methods, and in some cases, include a final assessment.
-Final assessments, where applicable, are conducted at Humber College campus.
+Final assessments, where applicable, are conducted at a Humber College campus (usually the North campus).
 If you are unable to write the final exam under your instructors' direct supervision on campus, there are a variety of options to accommodate you.

 How can I be successful in an online course?